Shunkei3/R-slides/z_misc/plan.md

 + Day1: Introduction to R: Basic operation of R
   + To get familiar with the feature of RStudio (lecture 0)
   + To get familiar with the basic operation of R
-  + To understand how to create vector, list, matrix, and data.frame in R, and how to access to the elements in those objects.
+  + To understand how to create vector, list, matrix, and data.frame in R, and how to access and modify the elements in those objects.
   + To get familiar with base R functions to do mathematical calculations.
   + To get familiar with be able to base plotting functions to visualize data.

 + Day2: Data warngling with `data.table`(and `dplyr` package)
   + To get familiar with the basic operation of `data.table` package
-  + To be able to
+  + Pipes with magrittr
+  + To get familar with basic skills for data wrangling

 + Day3: Data visualization with ggplot2

 + Day4: Econometric analysis with R, and Monte Calro simulation
   + conduct descriptive analysis, reporte the table